 4. The AOP Research Group

-will aim to work together as publishers to discuss themes such as centralise/decentralise structures, the process of lean and agile project management, what RTB and viewability means for the product from a commercial perspective, the personalisation of big data and how to collect/store/use it, practical tips and advice on split testing, and responsive design.
+aims to work together as publishers to discuss themes such as centralised/decentralised structures, the process of lean and agile project management, what RTB and viewability means for the product from a commercial perspective, the personalisation of big data and how to collect/store/use it, practical tips and advice on split testing, and responsive design amongst other topics.

 AOP members can enter the members area of the site